mingzun09/Chunqiu-Detector-Problem-solution/language/answer_en.md

 > Solutions with "?" at the end are uncertain.
 > Document Link: [github](https://github.com/mingzun09/Chunqiu-Detector-Problem-solution)

-## Detections you tried but can't pass
+# Detections you tried but can't pass
 Consider opening an issue with your module list and which Xposed modules you're using, etc. I'll reply/help when I have time.

 # Miscellaneous Check(12)
 > LSPosed leaking Zygisk detection point.
 > Try uninstalling LSPosed / switching to ReZygisk / waiting for module updates.

-# Looper fd Graph Anomaly
+# Looper fd Graph Abnomaly
 > Under analysis for reproduction, to be supplemented...

 # HMA Possibly Present